Performing Arts for Children, Young People, and Adults

 - mark information about target group: Children and young people, partly children and young people, or adults

-- mark choice of genre: Street theatre/site specific, choreographic/physical theatre, contemporary circus, object/animation, performance, text-based, cross-disciplinary, or innovative
+- mark choice of genre: Street theatre/site specific, choreographic/physical theatre, contemporary circus, object/animation, performance, text-based or cross-disciplinary

 You must attach the following:

 - A description of your project (max.
-2 pages for stand-alone projects and max.
-8 pages for operations including project funding).
+2 pages and for operations 10 pages).
 You must attach the project description as one single document

-- Budget in Excel format.
+- Budget in PDF format.
 You must list all figures in DKK and remember to check that no pages are empty, when you export the document to PDF.